Zealous Legal Allies To Defend You In Robbery Cases

 In Maryland, robbery is the taking of property from another by force or threat of force.
 Armed robbery is where a dangerous weapon, such as a handgun, was used in the commission of a robbery.
 It is a felony that carries a maximum sentence of 15 years.
 Armed robbery carries a potential sentence of 20 years.

-When a person thinks about robbery, it’s not unusual to envision a scenario where a person in a mask, holding a gun, demands money or property from a hapless victim.
+When a person thinks about a robbery, it’s not unusual to envision a scenario where a person in a mask, holding a gun, demands money or property from a hapless victim.
 While that scenario is indeed an armed robbery, it is not the most common type of robbery.
-A more common type of robbery is where a group of kids assault another youth and take his phone or other items of value.
+A more common type is where a group of kids assault another youth and take his phone or other items of value.
 Add in the fact that one of these youths was holding a large branch, and now all the kids are charged with armed robbery because a large tree branch can be viewed as a deadly weapon.
 In short, what constitutes robbery can vary depending upon the facts of each case.
-Armed robbery, it should be clear, is not limited to the use of a gun or knife in the commission of a robbery.
+It should be clear that armed robbery is not limited to using a gun or knife in the commission of a robbery.